T-parrish/100daysofcode/r1-log.md

 ### R1D17
 🚢 Ran through two full batteries shooting around Venice today.
 Got to play with the new 10 stop ND filter and test-drive a 70-200mm f/2.8 lens 😍 Wrapping a long day with some algorithm practice / studying - still on target for SF job hunt in September! #100daysofcode

+### R1D18
+📷 Learned iterative, recursive, and stack-based methods of manipulating / interacting with Linked Lists.
+Ate cuttlefish pasta with cuttlefish ink sauce.
+Did a photoshoot for a hotel in Venice.
+What a day. 😵😴 #100daysofcode